 I dropped my kids off at camp and upon my return home, I breathed in my favorite kind of quiet.
 I caught up on emails and the news, mailed a check, did the dishes.
 I started yet another load of laundry.
 And since we’re talking about laundry, could someone please make it STOP?
 There are only 4 of us in this house.
 Where does it all come from?
 I really want to know.
 Or do I?

 And then I remembered I assigned today as a writing day.
-I haven’t written a damn thing since before I left for Boy’s camping trip a week ago.
+I haven’t written a damn thing since before I left for Boy’s camping trip a couple of weeks ago.
 Maybe I’m still constipated.
 A lot of that going around lately.
 Camping does cause constipation, in case you didn’t know.
 Or maybe I just don’t want to see some of the shit up in my head slip out in PRINT.

 I poured another cup of coffee, grabbed my reading glasses, and then took a few spins around the main floor of our house, through the kitchen, the dining room, the library, the family room, round and round and round, circling my target, until finally, I walked over to my desk – if that’s what you want to call it – in my little corner of the library and I turned on my computer.
 I opened Google docs and cringed when I saw the list of unfinished posts staring back at me.
 I need to finish them.
 I WANT to finish them.
 My blood and sweat and tears and thoughts and feelings and guts are all wrapped up in them, I’ve practically written them all inside my head.
 It’s what I DO.
 I have one particular essay just begging to be finished, its one that really matters to me, its the one I promised myself I’d work on today, so I opened it, read what I’d written so far, took a big gulp of coffee, another deep breath, and dug into it for awhile.